Shaylee1107/React-Space-Travel/README.md

 <h4>Veiwing a Spacecraft</h4>
 <ol>
     <li>Click on the image of the spacecaft.</li>
-    <li>Veiw the info suchh as the given name, capacity, and description.
+    <li>Veiw the info such as the given name, capacity, and description.
 Also veiw the destroy option.</li>
     <li>Hit the "back" button to return to the spacecrafts list.</li>
 </ol>